padraigfl/dropmix-card-swap-utility/public/guide.md

 [Link](https://github.com/padraigfl/dropmix-card-swap-utility/blob/master/scripts/apkInstall.sh)

 This script pulls the apk + data file from archive.org and puts it onto an android device connected

+Steps of script:

+- Validates a device is connected via adb
+- Downloads the archive.org package of dropmix and card data
+- unzips the package
+- uninstalls dropmix on device (if any)
+- Installs version of dropmix from zip file to connected device
+- Pushes data files from zip file onto android device

 Requirements: